DKchemistry/chembl/README.md

 Two benchmarks (GPCR-Bench and LIT-PCBA) have been used as benchmarking sets for docking and strain methods.

 GPCR-Bench is a benchmarking set of 24 GPCR targets with ~200 diverse, known actives and ~10,000 DUD-E decoys.
-The dataset was design by scientists at Heptares and is described here: [[GPCR-Bench: A Benchmarking Set and Practitioners’ Guide for G Protein-Coupled Receptor Docking](https://pubs.acs.org/doi/10.1021/acs.jcim.5b00660)].
+The dataset was design by scientists at Heptares and is described here: [GPCR-Bench: A Benchmarking Set and Practitioners’ Guide for G Protein-Coupled Receptor Docking](https://pubs.acs.org/doi/10.1021/acs.jcim.5b00660).
 The original data can be found at the following GitHub repository: [GPCR-Bench](https://github.com/dahliaweiss/GPCR-Bench)

 Protein grids were already prepared via Schrodinger's Protein Preparation Wizard.
 The ligands are protonated SMILES.
 Stereochemistry was enumerated using [MayaChemTools and rdkit](http://www.mayachemtools.org/docs/scripts/html/RDKitEnumerateStereoisomers.html), analagously to Deep Docking workflows.
 Ligands were prepared as 3D conformers using Schrodinger's LigPrep, allowing only the previously defined protomer and stereoisomer.